Management junior Kaitlyn Bloch opened two businesses before the age of 21 and plans to reshape the pet industry with her newest venture.

 “I would act as if I owned a shop and that my parents were my customers,” Bloch said.
 “I’ve always been entrepreneurial in that way.
 It’s part of who I am.”

 Since age 11, the San Antonio native has known the exact industry in which she wanted to work, although unfortunate events pushed her in that direction.

 At the time, Bloch had pet guinea pigs, which her family bought from a local pet store.
-Bloch soon discovered that certain products her family purchased at the store were harmful to her guinea pigs.
-One of the products gave them skin rashes.
+Bloch soon discovered that certain products from the store were harmful to her guinea pigs.
+One product gave them skin rashes.

 “I realized that there were problems in the pet industry and that bad information was going out, so I wanted to help fix that,” Bloch said.

 Now, the young entrepreneur is a step — and a paw print — closer to making her dreams come true.

 “My goal is to reshape the pet industry through education and innovative design,” said Bloch, whose startup was selected by the innovation nonprofit Velocity TX to join its tech incubator.

 According to the Cloud 9 Lives website, which Bloch designed herself, people can buy “high-quality handmade pet supplies and gifts for pet lovers.”

 For now, Cloud 9 Lives is a one-woman shop, with Bloch working like a dog to manufacture her merchandise, manage content on the website, and process and deliver orders.

 Bloch is also the lone wolf of her marketing team.
 She’s handed out business cards and has been invited to the Pearl Weekend Market to spread brand awareness.
 She’s also participated in business pitch competitions, including the San Antonio Entrepreneurship Week Pitch Tab Competition, during which she delivered a 90-second elevator pitch about Cloud 9 Lives to a panel of judges.